 Gray was hospitalized again for fluid buildup in her lungs, which also impacted her heart.
 Breast cancer cells were again found in the fluid surrounding her lungs and heart.
 After another cycle of intravenous chemotherapy, and continuing on with an oral version, her cancer markers receded.
 She finished her chemotherapy in Oct.
 2016.

 In Jan.
 2017, Gray’s routine check-up and blood work showed that her cancer markers had skyrocketed and her liver was beginning to fail.
-Her local oncologist felt it was time for Gray to see a specialist and referred her to Dr. Matthew Ellis at Baylor College of Medicine.
+Her local oncologist felt it was time for Gray to see a specialist and referred her to Dr. Matthew Ellis, a McNair Scholar at Baylor College of Medicine.

 “I called Dr. Ellis and expected to wait a few days before hearing back with an appointment time, but his office called me right back, and I was scheduled to see him the very next day,” said Gray.